odipar/manikin/_posts/2021-03-14-my-first-post.md

   def pst = { obj.balance = old.balance + amt }
 }
 ```
-Which looks pretty nice in Scala, but if we translate that to Java, it would introduce a lot of extra boilerplate:
+Which looks pretty nice in Scala, but the alternative in Java would introduce a lot of extra boilerplate:
 ```java
 class Deposit implements AccountMsg {
   public final Double amount;